-Due to the current situation with the COVID-19 pandemic and the latest government advice, I have reluctantly decided to cancel this month's Sing Out Saturday.
-It looks likely that the May and June sessions will also be cancelled.
+We are now on our summer break.
+Due to the current situation with the COVID-19 pandemic it remains to be seen what government advice is when we plan to meet again in September.
 Keep an eye on this website and the Sing Out Saturday website for the latest news.

 Click here for venue accessibility information.

 See the Sing Out Saturdays website for directions to the venue.

 Come and join us this month to see how many singers we can squeeze into the Scout Hall!
 Men are particularly welcome.
 You also get a free recording of all the songs learnt in each session.